AaltoSciComp/scicomp-docs/triton/help.rst

 Triton support team
 ~~~~~~~~~~~~~~~~~~~

-Most of us are members of your department's support teams, so can answer
+Most of us are members of your department's support teams, so can
-questions about balancing use of Triton and your department's
+answer questions about balancing use of Triton and your department's
 computers.
-There is also the Aalto IT Services support who handles
-Aalto-wide issues.
+We also like it when people drop by and talk with us, so
+that we can better plan our services.
+In general, don't mail us
+directly - use either the issue tracker above or the support email
+address.
+You can address your request to a specific person.

 .. csv-table::
    :header-rows: 1